Someone very wise told me that I am a stress eater. So I thought about it…. And I went back through my food/exercise log.

 - Do you eat and eat and eat…and still end up “hungry”?
 Almost like food isn’t satisfying?

-I stress eat.
 For me, I have found that I tend to stress eat when I’m sad or overwhelmed.
 Thankfully, I clean when I’m angry…so that’s a relief!
-(No, not really.) most of us have a lot of stressors in our lives: school, home, work, kids, partners, parents, grandparents, friends, illness…the list goes on…and on…and on.
+(No, not really.)
+Most of us have a lot of stressers in our lives: school, home, work, kids, partners, parents, grandparents, friends, illness…the list goes on…and on…and on.

 What’s On Your Plate?